AlaieT/SPICE-GNN-DC/README.md

 We whant to recive hight accurasy values from model, then we have properly validate it.
 The best wariant is use so called `Acc@k` or top k accurasy metric.
 This metric used in multy label calssification tasks, but i rebuilded it to our porpuses.
+The point of this function is to show the error in the accuracy of numbers up to a specific number of digits after the decimal point.
+The lower metric score the better result.

+Example: Acc@1(5.567 and 5.423) = 1, Acc@2(3.2543 and 3.2521) = 0.

 ![](https://github.com/AlaieT/SPICE-GNN/blob/main/picts/metric.jpg)